Bharat9848/algopractice/src/main/resources/TwoHeap.md

 ## Question Bank
  1. Given an array, find the difference between the maximum and minimum elements in each window of size 44 as it slides through the array.
  2. Design a data structure to store a collection of integers supporting the following two operations: 1.
 Add an integer to the collection.
 2. Find median of all the elements in the collection in constant time.
+ 3. median of a stream/k size sliding window.